7 Chiropractic Report of Findings Essentials

 3. Explain the Full Nature and Severity of Their Problem

-Most patients imagine their spinal problem is like a cold, the flu or some other self-resolving health issue.
+Most patients imagine their spinal problem is like a cold, an infection or some other self-resolving health issue.
 They expect a beginning, middle and end.
-But their problem is not some type of infection that permanently disappears.
+But many problems, especially long-standing spinal conditions are unlikely to permanently resolve.

 Instead, they have a spinal “stain.”
-Chiropractic care can help support and manage their issue.
+Chiropractic care can help support and manage their issue, but return their spine to a pristine condition?
+Unlikely.

 Neglect this physiological truth, and you’ll be blamed months later when their problem returns.
-“I tried chiropractic, but it didn’t work.”
-Hardly fair, but that’s what prompts many to move on to acupuncture, massage or some other healing modality rather than return for another episode of care.
+"I tried chiropractic, but it didn’t work."
+Hardly fair, but that’s what prompts many to pursue acupuncture, massage or some other healing modality rather than return for another episode of your care.

 4. Answer the Question “Can You Help Me?”